userfrosting/learn/06.database/04.data-sprunjing/docs.md

 Notice that when retrieving data in JSON format (default), the response is an array containing three keys: `count`, `count_filtered`, and `rows`.  `count` contains the total number of results before any filters or pagination were applied.  `count_filtered` contains the number of results found after filtering, but _before_ pagination was applied.
 Finally, `rows` contains the array of results itself, with all constraints applied.

-## Defining custom sorts and filters
+## Custom sorts and filters

-By default, `Sprunje` will try to match the field names in the `sorts` and `filters` parameters to column names in your query.
-Sorts are automatically transformed into `orderBy('fieldName', 'sortDirection')` clauses, and filters are transformed into `where('fieldName', 'like', '%$value%')` clauses.
-However, you may want to customize the behavior for certain columns, or even define constraints that don't map directly to a column name.
+The default sorting/filtering capabilities are great, but in some cases you may want to customize the behavior for certain columns, or even define constraints that don't map directly to a column name.

 To do this, you can define custom methods in your Sprunje: